-With current unemployment rates, there’s probably someone on your list that’s either looking for a new job (or looking for a better one).
-Giving them a thoughtful, practical gift could really go a long way.
+Giving your unemployed friends and loved ones a thoughtful gift could really go a long way.
 Think about what sort of things they need or that would help them out the most, depending on their situation.

 Gift Ideas To Help Your Job Search

 This is one of the highest recommended books when it comes to job hunting and career advice.
-Back when my dream job turned into a nightmare, I used an earlier version of this book for advice, encouragement and to help figure out what was next for me, career-wise.
+Back when my dream job turned into a nightmare, I used an earlier version of this book for advice, and encouragement, and to help figure out what was next for me, career-wise.

 Another go-to for job hunters, this updated adaptation is full of practical advice for succeeding in your personal and professional life.
-It’s a great resource to improve your communication, leadership and efficiency skills.
+It’s a great resource for improving your communication, leadership and efficiency skills.

-There are literally thousands of books that can benefit someone looking for a job, exploring their career options, or upgrading their skills.
+There are literally thousands of books that can benefit someone looking for a job, exploring their career options, or upgrading their job skills.
 Rather than picking just one or two that you think would help your loved one, why not give them access to them all?
-Enjoy 6 months of Kindle Unlimited for FREE with your purchase (terms and conditions apply, of course), get FREE access with an Amazon Prime membership or through your library, or browse through those thousand titles that cost only a few dollars each.

 This zippered portfolio binder is the perfect companion to any interview.
 Keep your documents in order, your resume looking pristine, and business cards handy – with a notepad to write down anything important.

 Staying organized while job searching is crucial, but can be tough.
-A good accessory set can help keep your desk and all your important paperwork in order, so nothing gets misplaced.
+A good accessory set can help keep your desk and all your pens, pencils, and important paperwork and stationery in order, so nothing gets misplaced.

-Keep all your office supplies handy with this box set.
-Including an at-a-glance calendar, colorful sticky notes, note paper, paperclips, a mini stapler, highlighter, pen, pencil sharpener and eraser.
+Keep your office supplies handy with this box set.
+Including colorful sticky notes, note paper, pens, tabs and labels.

 Job hunting can require a lot of paperwork, especially if you’re applying in multiple fields or to multiple locations.
-Step up your organization game even more with assorted elastics, paperclips and binder clips.
+Step up your organization game even more with pins, paperclips and binder clips.

 It’s important to look professional when dropping off resumes, attending networking events, and for interviews.
 A classic blazer is a quick, easy and affordable way to take your current wardrobe pieces up a notch.
 Check out a similar look for men.

-For the days that a blazer won’t cut it, a quality pea coat is the perfect way to stay warm and looking professional at the same time.
+For the days that a blazer alone won’t cut it, a quality pea coat is another perfect gift idea for the unemployed person on your list.
+Stay warm and look professional at the same time.

-Help avoid any interview wardrobe malfunctions with a 52 piece travel-sized sewing kit.
+Help avoid any interview wardrobe malfunctions with a 100-piece travel-sized sewing kit.
 Mend a fallen hem, pin shut a loose button, or quickly address any other potential issue.

-Having a good umbrella on hand will help keep you dry, clean and professional looking on those dreary days.
-With a lifetime guarantee and a vented double canopy, this umbrella won’t flip or break, and is small enough to fit into your bag or leave in your car.
+Having a good umbrella on hand will help keep you dry, clean, and professional looking on those dreary days.
+With a lifetime guarantee and a vented double canopy, this umbrella won’t flip or break and is small enough to fit into your bag or leave it in your car.

 Another important part of job hunting is sending a nice thank you card after an interview or other important networking event.
-Sure you could simply send an email, but why not stand out instead?
+Sure, you could simply send an email, but why not stand out instead by sending a handwritten thank you?

 Speaking of networking events, having a place to store business cards might come in handy.
 Yes, they still matter, even in this digital age.
 The holder can also be used to store your loyalty and points cards.

 Keep all those application deadlines, interviews, and other priorities in one place.
-With this planner, you can also record your goals and things you’re grateful for, too.
-Doing so has been said to help improve your well-being and self esteem, and reduce stress.
+With this planner, you can also record your goals and to-do lists, too.

-Actively looking for jobs requires a lot of printing between your resumes, cover letters, and applications.
+Between your resumes, cover letters, and applications, actively looking for jobs requires a lot of printing.
 Even though many companies have moved the application process online, bringing a printed copy of your resume to your interview is highly recommended.
 Having printer ink at home is so much easier than having to go to the library or print shops all the time.
 Just be sure you get the right brand and cartridge type for the printer they have.

-Improve your prospects by making sure your resume, cover letter, and email correspondence are all error free.
-The premium version of Grammarly offers the same features of the free version, but takes it further.
-It’s more advanced features include plagiarism checking, genre-specific styles, and vocabulary enhancement suggestions.
+Improve your prospects by making sure your resume, cover letter, and email correspondence are all error-free.
+The premium version of Grammarly offers the same features as the free version but takes it further.
+Its more advanced features include plagiarism checking, genre-specific styles, and vocabulary enhancement suggestions.

 Gift Ideas To Help You Take Care of Yourself